talent-plan/tinykv/doc/project2-RaftKV.md

 > - Add any state you need to `raft.Raft`, `raft.RaftLog`, `raft.RawNode` and message on `eraftpb.proto`
 > - The tests assume that the first time start raft should have term 0
 > - The tests assume that the newly elected leader should append a noop entry on its term
-> - The tests doesn’t set term for the local messages, `MessageType_MsgHup`, `MessageType_MsgBeat` and `MessageType_MsgPropose`.
+> - The tests doesn’t set term for the local messages,
+> - `MessageType_MsgHup`, `MessageType_MsgBeat` and `> - When starting a new raft, get the last stabled state from `Storage` to initialize `raft.Raft` and `raft.RaftLog`
+MessageType_MsgPropose`.
-> - The log entries append are quite different between leader and non-leader, there are different sources, checking and handling, be careful with that.
+> - The log entries append are quite different between leader and non-leader,
+> - there are different sources, checking and handling, be careful with that.
 > - Don’t forget the election timeout should be different between peers.
 > - Some wrapper functions in `rawnode.go` can implement with `raft.Step(local message)`
-> - When starting a new raft, get the last stabled state from `Storage` to initialize `raft.Raft` and `raft.RaftLog`

 ## Part B